 Business owners are often inclined to cut their marketing budgets during a recession because they have less money coming in but the bills still need to be paid.
 Since sales might have dropped, the idea is that cutting marketing costs will provide that money they need to stay in business.

-But the question is – Why cut your marketing budget ahead of other expenses?
+But the question is – Why cut your marketing budget during a recession ahead of other expenses?
 Doesn’t it make sense to invest more in your marketing in order to attract more customers?

 Well, many businesses take this route because they consider marketing to be secondary to what they regularly offer.
 Marketing is often taken for granted when business is booming and is seen as an unnecessary expense when business is stagnant.